Kitketovsky/changelogging/README.md

 - Create a `.changelogging` folder in your project
 - Copy the Vue template with all dependencies
-- Install dependencies using pnpm
+- Install dependencies using your package manager
 - Add convenience scripts to your root `package.json`

 ### 2. Start development server